 World’s Largest Collection of Artificial Intelligence Created Art Showcased at Inaugural deeep™ AI Art Fair

-Excited to have my work alongside so many other AI art pioneers at MORF Gallery and deeep.
-It is in these early galleries and festivals where the exchange of ideas is forging the direction of AI art.”LONDON, UNITED KINGDOM, October 8, 2021 /EINPresswire.com/ -- The age of deep art has arrived, enabled by exponential technologies, including Artificial Intelligence (AI) and Machine Learning (ML), and art collectors and investors are taking notice.
+I'm proud to be a founding artist on MORF Gallery where ultra high resolution imagery like mine can be viewed with uncompromising quality on their innovative ArtStick™.”LONDON, UNITED KINGDOM, October 8, 2021 /EINPresswire.com/ -- The age of deep art has arrived, enabled by exponential technologies, including Artificial Intelligence (AI) and Machine Learning (ML), and art collectors and investors are taking notice.

 On the leading edge of the deep art trend, the Lebenson Gallery in London has partnered with MORF Gallery in San Jose and Hollywood, California, to co-found the deeep™ AI Art Fair together with international conference producers Elan To and Erin Lait.
 The vision for deeep is to be an ongoing platform for a diverse range of progressive artists to showcase their most ambitious work through a series of exhibitions in prominent art venues around the world.
 The inaugural show will be held during Frieze from 13-17 October, 2021 in Shoreditch, London at 148-150 Curtain Road and also be available online here.
 In the works are deeep 2 in 2022 in Silicon Valley, deeep 3 in 2023 in Europe, and deeep 4 in 2024 in Asia.